-We had a day in Bangkok to recover from our respective flights before setting off again on the next section of the trip.
-We spent a fairly lazy day, visiting the Temple of the Reclining Buddha (which was excellent) and the Siam Museum (which was not).
+Elsa and I had a day in Bangkok to recover from our respective flights before setting off again on the next section of the trip.
+We spent a quiet and relaxed day visiting the Temple of the Reclining Buddha (which was excellent) and the Siam Museum (which was not).

 We rounded the day off with a visit to The Animal Cafe, where one can enjoy a light meal in the company of a multitude of cats, chinchillas, a possum, a raccoon, and even a skunk.